LWFlouisa/ComradeGaijinInksCaste/README.md

-# ComradeGaijinInksCaste
+# ComradeGaijinCaste
-Podcast for Comrade Gaijin Inks.
+Podcast for Comrade Gaijin.